Snowflake-Labs/sfquickstarts/site/sfguides/src/rudderstack_predictions/rudderstack_predictions.md

 - `PAGES`
 - `ORDER_COMPLETED`

-**NOTE:** You must have all 3 identity types in your `INDENTIFIES` table.
+**NOTE:** You must have all 3 identity types in your `IDENTIFIES` table.
 If you are using your own data and don't normally track email you can send the following identify call to add the column.

 ```text
 rudderanalytics.identify('userId', {